-Virtual Training: Maximize Your Teams’ Potential with a LMS
+Virtual Training: Maximize Your Teams’ Potential with an LMS

 Virtual Training: Your Complete Guide to LMS Proficiency for Your Team